-When getting ready to have our All Star Movers come lend a helping hand, make sure everything is properly packed and ready to go!
+When getting ready to have our services, make sure everything is properly packed and ready to go!
 You can save lots of time by preparing early for the move.
 This involves getting the supplies to ensure your items are protected and ready to be moved.
-Keep in mind we would gladly come and do it for you on the day of the move, but, it will end up taking us more time to do so.
-Here are some do-it-yourself tips to save time when our All Star team shows up to move you.
+Keep in mind we will gladly come and do it for you on the day of the move, but, it will end up taking us much more time to do so.
+Here are some do-it-yourself tips to save time when our All Star team shows up to move you!

 • Secure any drawers and remove all knobs and other small pieces that can come loose.
 Some wood furniture, especially older antique pieces, are equipped with small parts that can easily come dislodged during a move, such as drawer handles, knobs, and casters.
 Before wrapping the furniture, remove all of these pieces and safely pack them away in a brown envelope or zip lock bag.
 If there are any drawers or cabinets on the piece, tie them shut with twine.
 Place some padding underneath it to prevent the coarse twine from directly coming into the contact with the wood.
 NEVER tape any drawers or doors shut on a piece of wood furniture.

-• Remove all legs and place extra padding on any corners and handles.
-Since legs, corners and handles are all protruding furniture parts and most likely to come into contact with other objects, be safe by removing legs and handles (if possible) and placing extra padding and protection on all corners.
+• Remove all legs, since legs, corners and handles are all protruding furniture parts and most likely to come into contact with other objects, be safe by removing legs and handles (if possible) you insure and even safer moving environment.

 When it’s time to pack your furniture, don’t over think it.
 With simple household items like tube socks and laundry baskets, you can help avoid damage to your furniture.